IISERM/Turing-week-2023/rules.md

 2. Marks will be deducted in case we found your code have unnecessary loops, variables and conditions.
 3. Time complexity should be constant
+4. Special prize is only for the code which is the worst one out of the lot.

 # For those who love us and will code: